NU-MECH-ENG-495/project-tony-shilati/Project_Description.md

 ## Dependencies

 - SFML: C++ cross platform graphics library
-- Eigen: C++ linear algenra library
+- Eigen: C++ linear algebra library

 ### Finger Parameters
 The parameters of the finger, as used in the Dynamics, are shown in the figure below.